Stock Market A to Z: Strategic Investment vs. Gambling

 Similarly, successful investors make money by focusing on the investing process.
 A process orientation allows investors to “take the same bet” over and over.
 In time, this yields profit.

 Investing isn’t gambling.
 It’s not hoping for a return.
-Investing is knowing that you’ll make a return.
+Strategic investment means knowing that you’ll make a return.
 Gamblers hope, but investors know.

 Dollar-Cost Averaging and Other Stock Strategies

 One of the simplest processes for investing involves dollar-cost averaging in broad-based market indexes.
 This means that you invest the same amount of money every paycheck in a low-cost fund that closely tracks the performance of the total stock market.
 The process I’ve outlined may sound simple, but it’s incredibly effective.
 In fact, if you had followed this process last year, you would have outperformed two-thirds of actively managed investment funds.

 Active management and stock picking might be right for you, but don’t dabble in those areas until you’ve had time to learn about process first.
 I recommend investigating more complex processes with Investopedia’s free stock market simulator.
 This will help you learn about strategic investment and understand the math and process without putting your money at risk.

 This is the fifth installment of a multi-part series on investing.
 To start from the beginning, click here.